-His research has resulted in dozens of published articles in a number of professional journals such as Journal of Marketing Research, Journal of Applied Psychology, Journal of Personal Selling & Sales Management and many others.
+His research has resulted in dozens of published articles in a number of professional journals such as Journal of Marketing Research, Journal of Applied Psychology, Journal of Personal Selling & Sale Management and many others.
 He is co-author of Sales Force Management, 11e, Contemporary Selling (4e), and Marketing Management (2e).
-His marketleading book, Sales Force Management has been translated into Spanish, Russian and Chinese.

-Mark has been cited by the Journal of Business Research as one of the most important researchers in the area of personal selling and sales management.
-He continues to conduct research in sales and marketing ethics as well as sales force performance and motivation.
-He has been retained as a consultant for firms in the personal health care, chemical, transportation, service and telecommunications industries.
+His market-leading book, Sales Force of Business Research as one of the most important researchers in the area of personal selling and to conduct research in sales and marketing ethics as well as sales force performance and motivation.
+He has been retained personal health care, chemical, transportation, service and telecommunications industries.